microsoft/semantic-kernel/docs/decisions/0048-agent-chat-serialization.md

 ![AgentChat Relationships](diagrams/agentchat-relationships.png)

 While an `AgentChat` manages a primary `ChatHistory`, each `AgentChannel` manages how that history is adapted to the specific `Agent` modality.
-For instance, an `AgentChanel` for an `Agent` based on the Open AI Assistant API tracks the associated _thread-id_.
-Whereas a `ChatCompletionAgent` manages an adpated `ChatHistory` instance of its own.
+For instance, an `AgentChannel` for an `Agent` based on the Open AI Assistant API tracks the associated _thread-id_.
+Whereas a `ChatCompletionAgent` manages an adapted `ChatHistory` instance of its own.

 This implies that logically the `AgentChat` state must retain the primary `ChatHistory` in addition to the appropriate state for each `AgentChannel`: